 Press Newspaper, 2 November 1936 , Lean- On November 1st, at her residence, 45 Bury Street, Sumner, Louisa Jane, dearly beloved wife of Richard Lean.
 Aged 72 years.

-There is another John William Whitehead floating around NZ at the same time as our John so periodically it is easy to get them mixed but I’ve endeavoured to steer away from this.
+There is another John William Whitehead floating around NZ at the same time as our John (a baker) so periodically it is easy to get them mixed but I’ve endeavoured to steer away from this.